Unmasking the Value Trap: A De - GuruFocus.com

 Operating Efficiency: A Darker Picture

 Lastly, concerning operating efficiency, the Piotroski F-score examines changes in gross margin and asset turnover.
-Regrettably, VF follows a discouraging trajectory with a decrease in gross margin percentage over the past three years, as demonstrated by the data provided: 2020: 54.79%; 2021: 53.47%; 2022: 54.04%; 2023: 52.28%.
+Regrettably, VF follows a discouraging trajectory with a decrease in gross margin percentage over the past three years, as demonstrated by the data provided: 2021: 53.47; 2022: 54.04; 2023: 52.28 (expressed in percentages).
 This contraction in gross margin suggests that VF is grappling with either an escalation in the cost of goods sold or dwindling prices - both of which are inauspicious indicators for profitability.

-In terms of operational efficiency, another key indicator, VF has unfortunately reported a declining trend in asset turnover over the past three years, as evidenced by the data: 2020: 0.85; 2021: 0.78; 2022: 0.88; 2023: 0.82.
+In terms of operational efficiency, another key indicator, VF has unfortunately reported a declining trend in asset turnover over the past three years, as evidenced by the data: 2021: 0.78; 2022: 0.88; 2023: 0.82 (expressed in percentages).
 Asset turnover measures how effectively a company uses its assets to generate sales, and a decrease in this ratio can indicate a drop in efficiency.
 This could be due to various factors, such as underutilization of assets or a decline in the market demand for the company's products or services.
 Consequently, this downward trend in asset turnover implies that VF may need to revisit its operational strategies to improve the utilization of its assets and boost its sales volume.

 While the Piotroski F-score is not the only lens through which to view a potential investment, it is a robust and comprehensive tool for evaluating a company's financial health.
 Unfortunately for VF, its current score suggests potential troubles.